What You Need To Know

 What are the symptoms?

-Initial symptoms of monkeypox usually appear within 5 to 21 days of being exposed to the virus.
+Initial symptoms of mpox usually appear within 5 to 21 days of being exposed to the virus.
 Symptoms include:

 - fever (of 38C or higher),